 This role will provide regional support in quality assurance, implementation of project management best practices and guidance.
-The incumbents will support the business development agenda in their region through their project/programme management expertise.
+The incumbents will support the business development agenda in their region through its project/programme management expertise.

 The Regional Project Management Specialist will report to the Regional Director.
-The successful incumbent will be required to work in a collaborative manner, with colleagues at all levels across the organization.
+The successful incumbent will be required to work collaboratively, with colleagues at all levels across the organization.

 Specific responsibilities include, but are not limited to:

 - The incumbent will provide support to Programme Managers/Project Managers/Team Managers in the planning and implementation of projects and programmes throughout their whole life cycle within the region.

 - S/he will be responsible for providing advice to projects or programmes that may need support to be brought back to stability.

 - Required to undertake missions to country offices and project sites to report on progress and identify and solve operational problems, both within and beyond the region.